Spoondogg/ICARUS/README.md

 ﻿# ICARUS
-An SPA (Single Page Application) Prototyping and Development Sandbox.
+A Single Page Application Sandbox.

 Technologies Used:
   - C# ASP.NET MVC5 using Entity 6 on SQL Server
   - HTML5, CSS3, JavaScript (ES6) and Bootstrap 3.3.7

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

+In a perfect world, there would be no dependencies...

 * MVC.NET 4.7.2
 * JQuery